top of page

 The vision of MBK Denver is to create a collaborative, proactive network of support and resources to support young men and boys of color from cradle to college to career in the Denver metro area.

 The Sims-Fayola Foundation, as the new backbone organization for My Brother’s Keeper Denver (MBKD), is poised to lead the largest citywide collective impact effort focused on strengthening the city’s youth-serving ecosystem, with an emphasis on young men and boys of color and improving their outcomes at scale using a Collective Impact framework.
 A Collective Impact approach is a network of community members, organizations, and institutions who advance equity by learning together, aligning, and integrating their actions to achieve population and systems-level change.
 Ultimately, we aim to affect systems change by centering equity of access and opportunity in all that we do.
-The Sims-Fayola Foundation will leverage the power of data, our knowledge of the youth-serving ecosystem, and our relationships with grasstops and grassroots stakeholders to identify and support solutions, aligned with four key areas and the six overarching My Brother’s Keeper milestones, that drive positive community and systems level outcomes for the Denver metro area’s young men and boys of color.
+The Sims-Fayola Foundation will leverage the power of data, our knowledge of the youth-serving ecosystem, and our relationships with grasstops and grassroots stakeholders to identify and support solutions aligned with four key areas and the six overarching My Brother’s Keeper milestones that drive positive community and systems level outcomes for the Denver metro area’s young men and boys of color.

 The four key areas are: